keboola/ex-teradata/README.md

 - `#password` - Password for given User
 - `database` - Database name

 At least one table must be must be specified.
+Table definition might contain `query` parameter with SQL for complex data export e.g. aggregated tables or `columns` object with field `name` (database column name) for specifing exporting table columns.
+When specifiing both parameters, the query will be used.
+In case of leaving both parameters unset, all available columns will be extracted.

 Sample configuration: